 Your dog's body uses water for digestion, nutrient absorption and to flush waste from the digestive tract.
 Better digestion will allow your pet's body to process calories better, absorb more nutrients, burn fat, and build muscle mass.

-A popular new format of pet food is dehydrated foods.
-Dehydrated foods are either completely raw or gently cooked before dehydration.
+Some popular new formats of pet food are dehydrated or freeze-dried foods.
+Dehydrated and freeze-dried foods are either completely raw or gently cooked before dehydration.

-Either way, dehydrated foods contain more nutrients than kibbles and wet foods that have been processed at higher temperatures.
+Either way, these foods retain more nutrients than kibbles and wet foods that have been processed at higher temperatures.
 While this may be a newer format for many pet owners, it does have some exceptional benefits.

 Ready to Eat Options